-&lt;sup>90 Machen, supra note [91], at 175-76.
+90 Machen, supra note [86], at 175-76.

-&lt;sup>91 Id. at 174 ("In the Constitution the term state most frequently expresses the combined idea . . . of people, territory, and government.
+91 Id. at 174 ([•]In the Constitution the term state most frequently expresses the combined idea . . . of people, territory, and government.
 A state . . . is a political community of free citizens, occupying a territory of defined boundaries, and organized under a government sanctioned and limited by a written constitution, and established by the consent of the governed.").
+James Wilson and Alexander Hamilton made similar arguments in opposing the one state, two senators rule at the Constitutional Convention.
+KLARMAN, supra note [7], at 185-86.

-&lt;sup>92 See DAVID W. BLIGHT, FREDERICK DOUGLASS: PROPHET OF FREEDOM 480-81 (2018).
+92 See DAVID W. BLIGHT, FREDERICK DOUGLASS: PROPHET OF FREEDOM 480-81 (2018).
 See also FONER, supra note [68], at xxiv (observing the post-war Reconstruction "redefined the meaning of American citizenship" including "an unprecedented commitment to the ideal of national citizenship whose equal rights belonged to all Americans regardless of race").

-&lt;sup>93 The "people" legally composing the "states" were changed again by the Nineteenth Amendment and again by the Twenty-Sixth.
+93 The "people" legally composing the "states" were changed again by the Nineteenth Amendment and again by the Twenty-Sixth.
 Arguments that each state would have to "consent" specifically and individually to these changes would also not hold water.